-Theater 29 is a new venue in the heart of Northwest Denver where 5 award-winning Colorado playwrights have the freedom to create, collaborate, develop, and produce the plays they want to see on stage.
+Theater 29, where five Colorado playwrights have the freedom to create, collaborate, develop, and produce the plays they want to see on stage.

 Meet the Local Playwrights running the show in Denver, Colorado.